Joseph W. Tobin: Appointment and tenure

+Viewpoints

+Abortion

+Tobin in 2021 condemned the exclusion of the Hyde Amendment from the proposed 2022 federal budget that President Joe Biden sent to the US Congress.
+Enacted in 1980, the amendment prohibited the use of federal funds for abortion services to women.

+Capital punishment

+In July 2020, Tobin and several other bishops petitioned President Donald Trump to commute the death sentence of Dustin Honken.
+He had been convicted in 2004 of murdering five people in Iowa, including two children.
+Tobin remarked that Honken's execution would "...reduce the government of the United States to the level of a murderer and serve to perpetuate a climate of violence which brutalizes our society in so many ways."
+Honken was executed later that month.

 Clergy sex abuse

-On August 17, 2018, the Catholic News Agency reported that six Newark priests had alleged experiences of sexual misconduct by two priests in seminary and ministry in the archdiocese.
-Tobin responded with a letter to the priests of Newark on the same day, saying that he had been unaware of the issue.
-He concluded the letter by encouraging priests to refer media inquiries to the archdiocesan director of communications.
+On August 17, 2018, the Catholic News Agency reported that six Newark priests had allegedly experienced sexual misconduct by two priests in seminary and ministry in the archdiocese.
+Tobin responded with a letter to the archdiocesan priests that the same day, saying that he had been unaware of the issue.
+He encouraged priests to refer media inquiries to the archdiocesan director of communications.

-On August 25, 2018, Archbishop Carlo Maria Viganò, former apostolic nuncio to the United States, released a letter describing a series of warnings to the Vatican regarding alleged sexual misconduct by then-cardinal Theodore McCarrick, a predecessor of Tobin in Newark.
+On August 25, 2018, Archbishop Carlo Maria Viganò, a former apostolic nuncio to the United States, released a letter describing a series of warnings to the Vatican regarding alleged sexual misconduct by then-cardinal Theodore McCarrick, a predecessor of Tobin in Newark.
 Viganò claimed that McCarrick "orchestrated" the appointment of Tobin as Archbishop of Newark.
 Tobin denounced Viganò's statement for "factual errors, innuendo and fearful ideology."
 He said that the letter "cannot be understood as contributing to the healing of survivors of sexual abuse" and called for "guaranteeing a safe and respectful environment where all are welcome and breaking down the structures and cultures that enable abuse."

-One journalist claims that in a conversation with Tobin that he said that around the time he came to Newark in 2016 he heard "rumors" about McCarrick having slept with seminarians, but chose not to believe them, stating that at the time they seemed too "incredulous" to be true.
+One journalist claims that in a conversation with Tobin that he said that around the time he came to Newark in 2016 he heard "rumors" about McCarrick having slept with seminarians.
+However, Tobin chose not to believe them, stating that at the time they seemed too "incredulous" to be true.

+In August 2020, Tobin disputed a Catholic New Agency in which anonymous priests claimed that a "gay subculture" existed in the archdiocese and in its college seminary.